 Photography is the capture of light on film or in digital memory.
 Therefore, you can’t take a good picture in the wrong light.
 Too little results in a dark, dull blur — too much washes away color and details.

-Intense light highlights every blemish, bald spot or wrinkle and casts dark shadows.
-Handled correctly, strong light creates a distinctive portrait.
+Handled correctly, intense light creates a distinctive portrait.
 More often, the results are downright scary.
-As an amateur photographer, it’s best to start with soft lighting.
+It highlights every blemish, bald spot or wrinkle and casts dark shadows.
+As an amateur photographer, consider starting with soft lighting.

 Photographing Older Adults Outdoors

-When outside, strive to avoid the fierce mid-day sun.
-Take photos in the early morning or evening when light isn’t glaring from overhead.
-If you have an early afternoon event, then take your pictures under an overhang or in light shade.
+When outside, try to avoid the fierce mid-day sun.
+It’s better to take photos in the early morning or evening when the light isn’t glaring from overhead.
+If you have an early-afternoon event, then take your pictures under an overhang or in light shade.

 Taking Pictures of Seniors Indoors